 Questions and answers will be added here.
 Have a question?
 Email BEL@bakeeatlovebox.comWe would love to answer any questions you have!

-What to do if you over bake your macarons?
+- What to do if you over bake your macarons?
 Mature them!
 Believe it or not, most bakeries over bake their macarons....on purpose.
-Over baked macarons are easy to fix and it actually gives them a tougher sell when done right.
+Over baked macarons are easy to fix and it actually gives them a stronger shell when done right.
 Unfortunately for us hungry bakers who want to enjoy what we just made, maturing macarons will take patience.
 First off, how do you know if they're over baked?
-Over baked macarons are hard when they cool.
+Over baked macarons are hard and even crunch when they cool.
 To mature them, frost them, and set them in an air tight container in your refrigerator for up to 72 hours.
 The wetness of the frosting helps hydrate the macarons.
 Test one after 24 hours.
 Let it come to room temperature.
 If it's too cold, it will still be hard.
-If it's hard at room temperature, let is mature another day and test it again.
+If it's hard at room temperature, let it mature another day and test it again.

 - How do you store macarons?
 If you're going to eat them in under 24 hours, they can sit out at room temperature.
 If you need more than 24 hours, macarons should be stored in your refrigerator in an air tight container for up to a week.
 Let them come to room temperature before enjoying.